-Northshore School District has moved to an Online Enrollment process for the 2020-21 school year using ParentVue.
+Northshore School District has an Online Enrollment process using ParentVue.
 Parents must set up a ParentVue account to complete enrollment.

 - Parents with current Northshore students: If you do not already have a ParentVue account set up please email Mrs. Gill-More for your activation key.